-Those of us with ADHD can thrive, as opposed to survive, when we learn to know ourselves.
+Those of us with ADHD can thrive, as opposed to survive, when we learn to know ourselves — and our emotional stress.
 The concepts and tools I’m about to introduce to you are meant to strengthen that sense of loving and supporting yourself.
 If you can do that, you can reset yourself when you hit a roadblock, a setback, or anything that restarts your brain in Panic Mode.

 Think of the list that follows as a smorgasbord for your brain in challenging Emotional Distress Syndrome.

 Emotional Stress Tool #1: Acceptance

 Acceptance gives you the courage to face your ADHD.